lesenelir/lesenelir.zz/public/posts/ssg-ssr.md

 ---
-title: 'When to Use Static Generation v.s.
-Server-side Rendering'
+title: 'Two Forms of Pre-rendering'
-date: '2021-01-02'
+date: '2022-10-02'
-duration: '1min'
+duration: '3min'
+---
+>Extracts from the official Nextjs website

 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.